I READ in the national press that the

 it?
 Nearby seats, for instance, aren't protected with fencing to

-the barrier will stop determined vandals attacking the tree?
-Or
+stop determined vandals attacking the tree?
+Or climbing it?

 Unlike last year, when both

 Christmas cones were placed on the island between Swine Market and